sok1029/FloatingPlayer/README.md

 //connect your player to floatingPlayer FloatingPlayer.shared.setEventHandler(open: {
  //input your openButton Act
-print("openButton Act")
 },
 prev: {
  //input your prevButton Act
-print("prevButton act")
 },
 next: {
  //input your nextButton Act
-print("nextButton act")
 },
 pause: {
  //input your pauseButton Act
-print("pauseButton act")
 }) {
  //input your playButton Act
-print("playButton act")
 }

 //show floating